dojo/docs/dojo/_base/lang.rst

   });

 And now when the event fires and runs the function, ``this`` will refer to the context that is expected.

-The signature of the the method is:

-.. api-doc :: dojo/_base/lang
-  :methods: hitch
-  :no-headers:
-  :sig:
-  :returns:

 Examples
 ~~~~~~~~